-- 1.5 As stated in the National Planning Policy Framework (NPPF),3 each Mineral Planning Authority is required to prepare an LAA assessing the demand for and supply of aggregates in their plan area.
+- 1.5 As stated in the National Planning Policy Framework (NPPF),2 each Mineral Planning Authority is required to prepare an LAA assessing the demand for and supply of aggregates in their plan area.
 This is known as the Local Aggregate Assessment (LAA).
 Somerset County Council is the Mineral Planning Authority for Somerset, excluding Exmoor National Park. - 1.6 A large proportion of Exmoor National Park lies within the historic boundary of the county of Somerset.
 The purposes of National Parks are twofold: to conserve and enhance the natural beauty, wildlife and cultural heritage; and promote opportunities for the understanding and enjoyment of the special qualities of National Parks by the public.

-2 Geckoella/RPA, The Benefits of Quarrying and Related Activities to the Somerset Economy - Executive Summary, July 2014
+1 Geckoella/RPA, The Benefits of Quarrying and Related Activities to the Somerset Economy - Executive Summary, July 2014

-3 DCLG.
+2 DCLG.
 National Planning Policy Framework.
 March 2012.
 Paragraph 145.

 - 1.7 Exmoor National Park Authority (ENPA) is the Mineral Planning Authority (MPA) for Exmoor National Park; however, the National Park produces no land-won aggregates.
 Despite a long history of mineral extraction on Exmoor, there are at present no operative mines or quarries in the National Park although stone is always in demand. - 1.8 Due to the impacts of crushed rock extraction, large scale quarrying would be in conflict with the purposes of National Parks.
 As a result, ENPA seeks to ensure sufficient levels of permitted reserves are available from outside the National Park. - 1.9 Traditionally the 'sub-regional' apportionment (the level of provision of aggregates in the sub-region for a given time period) has grouped Exmoor with Somerset. - 1.10 Given the location of the two authorities, National Park Purposes, and the limited scope for mineral working in Exmoor National Park, it is deemed appropriate by SCC and ENPA to produce a joint LAA, acknowledging also that a proportion of Exmoor lies in Devon and would be covered by Devon County Council's LAA.
 So, this LAA is prepared by Somerset County Council (SCC) in partnership with Exmoor National Park Authority.
-For the purpose of this assessment 'Somerset' should be taken to include Somerset MPA area and a large proportion of Exmoor National Park as shown in Figure 1.
+For the purpose of this assessment 'Somerset' should be taken to include Somerset MPA area and a large proportion of Exmoor National Park as shown in Figure 1. - 1.11 The LAA is also informed by cooperation with other Mineral Planning Authorities (in particular Devon County Council) regarding future sand and gravel provision. - 1.12 The LAA has been informed by consultation with all the MPAs in the South West Aggregate Working Party (SW AWP) and other interested parties as appropriate.